thevladbog/quokkaq-go-backend/DEPLOYMENT.md

 2. Updates the CHANGELOG.md with release information
 3. Builds and pushes a Docker image to the registry
 4. Creates a Git tag for the release
-5. Deploys the new version to a Yandex Cloud VM
+5. Deploys the new version to a Yandex Cloud VM using docker-compose.prod.yml
 6. Creates a GitHub release

 ## Prerequisites